SAP-docs/btp-business-application-studio/docs/Creating_a_Project_using_the_Wizard_75ff480.md

     -   Enter ***Create Project*** in the command palette and select *SAP Business Application Studio : Create Project from Template*.
     The Project Wizard opens showing the project templates that are relevant for the dev space you created and for the additional extensions you selected.

+2. Choose between Adoptation Project if you want to extend existing application, SAP Fiori Application if you want to create SAP UI5 Application using Fiori Elements or a freestyle  approach or you can choose Basic Multitarget Application for developing MTA.
-2. Follow the wizard steps and provide the required information.
+3. Follow the wizard steps and provide the required information.
 You can move between steps using the *Previous* and *Next* buttons or clicking the steps from the wizard tree.

     The wizard displays error notifications on the field level as well as on the step level.